alexcasalboni/unleash-edge-fork/docs/quickstart.md

 <Tabs>
   <TabItem value="performance" label="Performance & UX" default>
     Especially for frontend clients, Unleash Edge helps you reduce latency for flag resolution by running closer to your users.
-For example, Unleash Edge could run on a global CDN (Content Delivery Network) or as part of your on-premises infrastructure.
+For example, Unleash Edge could run on a global CDN (Content Delivery Network) or as part of your cloud/on-premises infrastructure.

     Setting up one or more Edge nodes helps you distribute traffic and reduce the load on your Unleash instance.
 By default, Unleash Edge relies on in-memory caching, but you can configure it to use Redis or the local filesystem.
   </TabItem>